Trace API Traffic

 adc sync -f otel-route.yaml otel-metadata.yaml

-Create a Kubernetes manifest file to configure opentelemetry
+Create a Kubernetes manifest file for a route (that also creates a service) and enable opentelemetry

 metadata: